 Generate Visualizations

-Now that we’ve explored the relationships between our variables a bit, let’s create a few visualizations.
-We’ll cover a scatterplot, stacked bar chart, heatmap, violin plot, joint plot, and a histogram.
+We explored the relationships between our variables a bit in the previous article in this series, so let’s use those selected features to create a few visualizations.
+We’ll cover scatterplots, stacked bar charts, heatmaps, violin plots, joint plots, and histograms.

 Scatterplot of Field Goals Made vs Points